The Paris Museum & Historical Society

 Admission by donation, Come Visit!

-Coming Soon: Paris Legion 100th Anniversary Quilt
+At the Museum: Paris Legion 100th Anniversary Quilt

 The main panel is the train bridge over the Grand, with two figures representing an active member of the Canadian military and a Veteran Member, on their way to the Legion.